 Jesse (right) in Isafjordur, Iceland.

 After graduating high school in Chico, California, Thorsteinn studied English, creative writing, and linguistics at California State University, Chico.
 He graduated with a Bachelor's degree in English and went on to pursue a career in teaching.
-Throughout his brief career as an English teacher, he realized that it wasn't his only passion and he eventually decided to pursue his music full-time.
+Throughout his career as an English teacher, he realized it wasn't his only passion and eventually decided to pursue music full-time.
 In 2008, Thorsteinn began recording and performing many of the piano pieces he had written over the years.
-As a soloist, he now performs his music at several venues in Chico, California.
-He also teaches piano lessons and is currently working on publishing his music before he begins making arrangements to start touring.
+As a soloist, he now performs his music at several venues in Chico, California, and he teaches piano lessons full-time.

 Click to listen: "Search at Jan Mayen's Coast" by Thorsteinn Gunter (a song used in the 2012 indie film "Fly").